terales/blackbird-docs/src/content/docs/apps/Google Analytics.mdx

 ## Actions

-- **Get page data** Get metrics of a specific page from the last x days
+- **Get page data** Get metrics of a specific page from the last x days.
+You can either input the full URL of the page or just the path name.
+You can use the 'match type' optional input to specify how the URL or path name should be handled.
+If multiple paths match the input path then the results will be a sum of each of the matched paths.
 	- New users
 	- Total users
 	- Active users